zdravkov/kendo-docs/getting-started/web/grid/walkthrough.md

 Note that elements with percentage height require a parent element with an explicit height.
 This requirement applies recursively until an element with a pixel height is reached, or until the `html` element is reached.
 100% high elements cannot have margins, paddings, borders or sibling elements.

+### Initializing the Grid inside a hidden container

+If a scrollable Grid with a set height is initialized while inside a hidden container, the Grid will not be able to adjust its vertical layout correctly, because Javascript size calculations do not work for elements with a `display:none` style.
+In such cases the Grid should be initialized when it becomes visible, or its layout must be adjusted manually, as in the above example.

 ### Column widths

 When Grid scrolling is enabled (by default), the Grid table layout style is "fixed".
 This means that all width-less columns will be equally wide no matter what their content is.